 Phonological analysis of the world’s languages has identified uniform tendencies corresponding to the most recent wave of homo sapiens migration from Africa, and suggests an origin time for spoken language coincident with the origins of homo sapiens 100,000-170,000 years ago (Corballis 2002, p.
 133).
-Speech may be relatively recent on the evolutionary time-scale, as evidenced by this phonological analysis, but language itself may be relatively ancient, because comparative analysis of syntax and vocabulary does not indicate development over this time span.
-The reason the structure of language shows no signs of progressive development, while the phonology of language shows distinct patterns of development marking the spread of homo sapiens across the globe, is that speech began after language was already fully developed.
-Phonology is new, but syntax is ancient and was complete at the time homo sapiens evolved.
+Speech is therefore relatively recent on the evolutionary time-scale, as evidenced by this phonological analysis, but language itself must be relatively ancient, because comparative analysis of the brain cavity does not indicate significant development of language ability over this time span.
+The reason the language ability shows no signs of progressive development, while the phonology of language shows distinct patterns of development marking the spread of homo sapiens across the globe, is that speech began after language was already fully developed in the mediums of signs, gesture, facial expression and mime.
+Phonology is new, but language is ancient and was complete at the time homo sapiens evolved.

 The alternative proposition – that a sophisticated anatomical and psychological apparatus enabling voluntary, articulate speech evolved but without being used, and then one day humans discovered they could speak – is absurd!
-It takes hundreds of thousands, if not millions of years for such anatomical changes to evolve, during which time creatures have ample opportunity to explore their capabilities.
+It takes hundreds of thousands of years for such anatomical changes to evolve, during which time creatures have ample opportunity to explore their capabilities.
 Behaviour leads biology.

 The ancestors of the homo species were already using language.
 Effective, controlled use of vocalisation gradually expanded while the gestural components gradually receded, even though gestures still continue as part of our normal speech to this day.
 This would be an instance of selection pressures based in behaviour driving the evolution of physiology and anatomy.